In This Article

 Olivia Palermo's glossy, tousled tresses are paparazzi perfect.
 It should come as no surprise then that most of Khalid's clients reference her when they come into the salon.
 Overall, he is "seeing more and more mid-length styles" being requested.

 But it's not just Palermo who is popular with clients.
 Khalid also reveals that Khloé Kardashian is being requested a lot.
 And the best way to get her look?
-We know that Jen Atkin regularly tends to the reality star's tresses, so we suggest investing in some of her Ouai haircare products.
+We know that Jen Atkin regularly tends to the reality star's tresses, so we suggest investing in some of her Ouai haircare products, such as the Volume Spray ($26).

 The longer your hair, the fatter your curling iron should be.
 A curling iron, clamp or not, is what you need in your hair tool arsenal.
 And if your goal is to look somewhat undone, always leave the ends out when curling.